<< Back to Care Sheets

 lead to other health issues.

-Substrate - The best substrate to use is paper, newspaper, paper towel,
+Substrate - The best substrate to use is paper, newspaper,

-more humid which sand consistently doesn’t provide.
+to be more humid which sand consistently doesn’t provide.
 Impaction

 is when the gecko ingests sand which can build up and block the intestine.